Skip to content

 I began to get curious about the way others tackled the challenges of finding a healthy or necessary sense of separation from their work.

-I found the book Daily Rituals: How Artists Work deeply helpful.
-I came to see most of the greats carved out portions of their days for their craft but left much of their life open and separate from their work.
+I found it most helpful to look beyond tech, beyond entrepreneurship, and beyond business.
+The book Daily Rituals: How Artists Work was a turning point.
+I came to see that most of the greats carved out portions of their days for their craft but left much of their life open and separate from their work.
+They had what we would now call work-life balance for entrepreneurs, even if they never used that language.

 I knew I wanted to find a different way of relating to my work.
 And I knew my company needed such change from me.